informatics-isi-edu/atlas-d2k-www/_posts/rebuildingakidney/2024-01-26-rbk-pubs-mcmahon-bonventre.md

 ---
-title: "New publications from McMahon, Bonventre and Humphreys labs"
+title: "Innovative Kidney Research: New Papers from McMahon, Bonventre, and Humphreys"
 layout: post
 tag: rbk
 ---